 For over 100 years, Massachusetts Maritime Academy has been preparing women and men for exciting and rewarding careers on land and sea.
 As the nation's finest co-ed maritime college, MMA challenges students to succeed by balancing a unique regimented lifestyle with a typical four-year college environment.
 As a member of the cadet corps you will live, study, sail, work and play in an atmosphere that encourages you to be your best.

-Trustee Locke Biography-Chairman
+Trustee Shores Biography-Chairman

 Trustee Chalas Biography